esesmuedgars/IdeaKit/README.md

 [Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=8h0btjq7) incentivizes to prepare applications for upcoming public release.
 To access app-related data for tracking the user or the device all applications must use the `AppTrackingTransparency` framework to request the user's permission.

 ## Fundamentals ![new](https://img.shields.io/badge/new-success.svg)

-Fundamentals is a beginner-friendly section dedicated to interns, trainees, junior developers, and anyone and everyone who is looking to get familiar with the Swift programming language.

 ### Becoming iOS developer in this day and age